VividOldTale/VividOldTale/README.md

 ### Interests

-*Genshin/Hsr , Pjsk , Hololive , Vocaloid , DDLC , Lycoris Recoil , gundam: witch from mercury*
+*Genshin/Hsr , Pjsk , Hololive , Vocaloid , DDLC , Lycoris Recoil , gundam: witch from mercury, crk*

 *Umamusume , Persona , Alienstage , Bloom into you , I Want to Love You Till Your Dying Day*